radrow/ddtrace/EXAMPLE.md

 ## Example: monitoring a microchip factory application

 We now present an example showing how DDMon can monitor a distributed application.
-This simple example serves as a starting point for further experiments, which we encourage to try.
+We encourage the users to try this simple example, as it serves as a starting point for further experiments.

 The example is an Elixir application available the `example-system` directory (see its [README](example-system/README.md)).
 The application implements a